AndrewRTsao/dbt-scripts/migrate_project/README.md

 6. Please note that once the script completes, you will still need to input / update credentials in your target project.
 Please see the limitations described below.

-## Limitations of script / Post-script action items
+## Limitations of python script / post-script action items

 While the script will copy over the environments, jobs, and environment variables, certain items will still need to be reviewed and updated manually.
 Please note the following:
 - Connection settings and credentials for your new environments (in your target project)